wadackel/template-obj/README.md

 ### Nested value

-Access to the nested value using the dot syntax.
+Access to the nested value using the dot syntax, and bracket notation.

+@TODO

 ```javascript
 var params = templateObj({